 Blockalls IFR View Limiting Device

 The Blockalls IFR View Limiting Device has everything that a pilot in IFR training could want or need.
-Recommended by AOPA, they are light, comfortable, stylish, and durable.
+Recommended by AOPA, I found them to be lightweight, comfortable, stylish, and durable.

-What really sets the Blockalls apart from other IFR training goggles, though, is how they prevent glare even when flying on the sunniest of days – an issue that is unfortunately all too common with these types of glasses.
+What really set the Blockalls apart from other IFR training goggles, though, is how they prevented glare even when flying on the sunniest of days – an issue that is unfortunately all too common with these types of glasses.
 This is due to the design decision to forgo the frosted lenses that other IFR glasses manufacturers are so set on.

-The glasses are also comfortable to wear thanks to the soft silicone nose piece, smooth temple tips, and lightweight design, which makes them easy to slide on and off while wearing your headset.
+The glasses were also comfortable to wear thanks to the soft silicone nose piece, smooth temple tips, and lightweight design, which made them easy to slide on and off while wearing my headset.

-With the Blockalls, your eyes will stay focused on the instrument panel only while fully blocking your peripheral vision.
+With the Blockalls, my eyes stayed focused on the instrument panel only, while fully blocking my peripheral vision.

 KMD Aero Aviation Flight Training Glasses